-The City's Human Resources Department-City of Appleton shall provide confidential and voluntary assistance through its employee assistance program (EAP) to all employees and their dependents who may be faced with dynamic challenges of financial concerns, legal issues, alcohol or drug problems, marital problems, illness of a family member, emotional worries, child care problems, etc The City of Appleton encourages its employees and family members to take advantage of this valuable employment benefit. be responsible for the coordination of an Employee Assistance Program.
-This The Human Resources Department will promote the utilization of the EAP through the City's HealthSmart committee and Leadership Teams.
+The City of Appleton shall provide confidential and voluntary assistance through its employee assistance program (EAP) to all employees and their dependents who may be faced with dynamic challenges of financial concerns, legal issues, alcohol or drug problems, marital problems, illness of a family member, emotional worries, child care problems, etc. The City of Appleton encourages its employees and family members to take advantage of this valuable employment benefit.
+The Human Resources Department will promote the utilization of the EAP through the City's HealthSmart committee and Leadership Teams.